Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Understanding client satisfaction

-Regardless of the collection method you choose, client satisfaction data should investigate your institution’s ability to meet client needs, such as: reducing risks and coping with common emergencies, investing in economic opportunities, and addressing anticipated household needs.
-In order to investigate your institution’s ability to meet client needs, feedback from clients should address the following:
+Client satisfaction data investigate the provider’s ability to meet client needs, such as: reducing risks and coping with common emergencies, investing in economic opportunities, and addressing anticipated household needs.
+Client feedback should address the following:

 • Who is the actual user of the product, and what is the end use of services (e.g., business working capital, consumption smoothing, lump sums for asset building and life events);

-• Overall satisfaction with the customer experience and value of the products;
+• Overall satisfaction with the client experience and value of the products;

-• Satisfaction with the convenience, safety, and reliability of delivery channels to access the services;
+• Satisfaction with the convenience, safety, and reliability of distribution channels to access the services;

 • Satisfaction with the timeliness, ease of procedures, conditions, and guarantees to obtain the services;

-The results of client satisfaction surveys also allow your institution to determine whether products are used as expected.
-If there is a gap between how your products are designed to be used, and how they are actually used, then you are at risk of client exit, repayment problems, and/or not meeting your social goals.
+Client satisfaction surveys also allow to determine whether products are used as expected.
+If there is a gap between how products are designed to be used, and how they are actually used, then there is at risk of client exit, repayment problems, and/or not meeting the social goals.

 Track client retention/exit

 Client dormancy, cancellation, and exit are also good indicators of product appropriateness.
 Track client retention on a regular basis (at least annually) and by different segments (at least: client characteristics, products, branches/areas).
 Choose a retention formula, and use it consistently over time.
-Your institution should be able to use the information found in the MIS to calculate the client retention rate.
-However, first ensure that the MIS has a unique client identification system that allows the institution to distinguish between exit clients and clients who are simply resting between loans (and who eventually re-join), as well as any who have graduated to other institutions that offer larger loans.
-These important distinctions can affect the retention rate significantly.
+Information to calculate client retention rates are usually available in the MIS if the MIS has a unique client identification system that allows to distinguish between exit clients and clients who are simply resting between loans (and who eventually re-join), as well as clients who have graduated to other institutions that offer larger loans.
+These important distinctions can affect retention rates significantly.

 Understanding client exit and dormancy